hotpeppersec/cloudlab/docs/_source/02_docker.rst

 .. index::
    single: Ephemerality

-Using Docker also gives us the benefit of being able to switch quickly between base OS images with just a few lines of code change to our project.
+Using Docker gives us the benefit of being able to switch quickly between base operating system images with just a few lines of code change to our project.
 See the Docker website for instructions on how to install and configure Docker [#]_ .
+A properl;y functioning Docker setup on your local machine is a requirement for the exercises we will do later.

 .. [#] https://docs.docker.com/get-docker/